KyleMerc/Noblesse/GameMechanics.md

 <ul>
 <li>Enemy has lower than 100 hp except for the boss(the Noblesse).</li>
 <li>Can attack<br>
-- Enemy will first attack if its in waiting at the closed door.</li>
+- Enemy will first attack if it’s waiting at the closed door.</li>
 <li>Enemy may drop item.<br>
 - To unlock room<br>
 - To mix the with other items.</li>